Chapter 16

 THE EXAMPLE OF THE GADITES, REUBENITES & HALF TRIBE OF MANASSEH

-The incident we are about to consider took place when the Israelites were near to the time for them to cross over the Jordan River and enter God's promised land.
+The incident we are about to consider took place when the Israelites were close to the time for them to cross over the Jordan River and enter God's promised land.

 Once freed from their Egyptian captivity the people of Israel traveled and lived in the desert of Sinai for forty years.
-Their food was bread like Manna.
-Each morning, for six days of each week, God miraculously provided it for them to eat.
+For their bread God provided them Manna.
+Each morning, for six days of each week, God miraculously provided the Manna for them to eat.
 Their thirst was quenched by water that God would miraculously provide through the hand of Moses.
 In the forty years of their journey their clothing and shoes did not wear out.
 Now, after fighting and winning several wars against nations that were hostel to them they were about to cross the Jordan River and enter into the land that God promised to give them.
 This land was described to be a land of milk and honey.
-In other words, the promised land was rich and fruitful.
-With this short background let us now read what happened just before the people of Israel were to enter into the promised land.
-It is recorded for us in,
+In other words, the Promised Land was rich and fruitful.
+With this short background let us now read what happened just before the people of Israel were to enter into the Promised Land.
+To do this we go to,

 Numbers 32:1-5